AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

 In annotated source reports, a ``#`` or ``*`` caracter annotates all the exempted lines, depending on whether 0 or at least 1 violation was exempted over the whole section, respectively.

-In synthetic text reports, a single indication is emitted for each exempted region as a whole, and the indications for all the regions are grouped in a separate report section, only present if there are exemption regions in the analysis scope.
-This *Exempted Regions* section lists and counts the exempted regions, displaying for each the source location span, the number of actually exempted violations in the region, and the exemption justification text.

 For our ``Eassert`` example above, a typical :option:`=xcov` output for :option:`stmt+decision` coverage for would be::